j-alexander/j-alexander.github.io/_posts/2017-01-22-binary-log-search.md

    - [kafka-net](https://github.com/Jroland/kafka-net) the Jroland client.

 In this application, I used the [Nata.IO](https://github.com/j-alexander/nata) wraper, which provides a common abstraction over stable versions of the above clients.
+It includes a consistent mechanism to query the range of available offsets, as well as stream from arbitrary positions in the target event log.

 #### User Interface